duncaneddy/POMDP_Plan/PAPER_EXPERIMENTS.md

 ## Customization

 ### Changing Timeout

 Edit `POLICY_TIMEOUT` in `scripts/run_paper_experiments.jl`:
 ```julia
 POLICY_TIMEOUT = 600  # 10 minutes instead of 5
 ```

 ### Changing Number of Simulations

 Edit `NUM_SIMULATIONS` in `scripts/run_paper_experiments.jl`:
 ```julia
 NUM_SIMULATIONS = 200  # More simulations for smoother statistics
 ```

 ### Adding New Metrics

 Modify `generate_statistics_table()` in `scripts/analyze_paper_results.jl` to compute additional metrics from the raw simulation data.

 ## Reproducing Results

-All experiments use fixed random seeds for reproducibility.
-The seed is saved in `experiment_config.json` and can be reused to reproduce exact results.
+All experiments use fixed random seeds from previous experiment runs for reproducibility.

-## Tips

-1. **Start Small**: Test with fewer simulations first to ensure everything works
-2. **Monitor Progress**: The scripts show progress bars during execution
-3. **Check Logs**: Verbose output includes policy generation times and convergence info
-4. **Parallel Runs**: Consider running different problem sizes in parallel terminals
-5. **Storage**: Full experiments generate ~1-2GB of data including plots